liuzihe02/liuzihe02.github.io/README.md

 The `poems/` folder especially `o-captain` contains some very interesting footnotes and stylizations for the `poems` layout

-The `narratives/` also contain some very interesting stylizations
+The `narratives/` also contain some very interesting stylizations.

 #### Shortcodes